 - i.
 DEVELOPMENT is subject to the provisions of Article 11: Parking & Mobility of this Ordinance.
 Where the provisions of this section conflict with those of Article 11, the provisions of Article 11 apply. - ii.
 Vehicular parking must be provided as specified on Table 3.2.17, except as follows: - a).
 Non-residential uses with five thousand (5,000) square feet or less of gross LEASABLE FLOOR AREA are exempt from any minimum requirements of Table 3.2.17. - iii.
 There are no parking requirements for ACCESSORY USES. - iv.
-Parking may be shared between uses on the same LOT and buildings on the same BLOCK in accordance with §11.3 SHARED PARKING. - DEVELOPMENT OUTSIDE of a TRANSIT AREA may count one (1) on STREET parking space for every twenty (20) feet of LOT WIDTH toward any minimum parking requirement if residential permit parking is permitted along the same side of the STREET as the LOT that the spaces will serve. - b.
+Parking may be shared between uses on the same LOT and buildings on the same BLOCK in accordance with §11.3 SHARED PARKING. - DEVELOPMENT OUTSIDE OF a TRANSIT AREA may count one (1) on STREET parking space for every twenty (20) feet of LOT WIDTH toward any minimum parking requirement if residential permit parking is permitted along the same side of the STREET as the LOT that the spaces will serve. - b.
 Type - i.
 Motor vehicle parking may be provided as surface parking spaces, above ground structured parking, underground structured parking, and on street parking spaces.

 - c.
 Driveways - i.
-New driveways require a permit from the City Engineer. - ii.
-Driveways must be compliant with all City Ordinances and constructed in accordance with all standards established by relevant City Departments. - iii.
-Driveways are not permitted in the FRONTAGE AREA between a BUILDING and the FRONT LOT LINE. - iv.
-Driveways may be no wider than twelve (12) feet in the FRONTAGE AREA of a LOT. - v.
-Driveways may provide ACCESS in whole or in part on or across an ABUTTING LOT(S), provided that an ACCESS EASEMENT exists between all PROPERTY OWNERS. - vi.
-New driveways should accommodate at least two (2) motor vehicles for every one (1) ON-STREET PARKING SPACE that will be removed as a result of the new driveway. - vii.
-RIBBON DRIVEWAYS and permeable driveways are highly encouraged.
-See Figure 3.2 (b) for examples. - d.
+New driveways require a permit from the City Engineer in accordance with Chapter 11, Article II, Sec.
+11-33 Driveway Construction of The Code of Ordinances, City of Somerville, Massachusetts. - ii.
+Driveways must be paved with paving stones, grass pavers, pervious concrete, or porous asphalt unless graded to direct runoff onto on-site permeable areas or granted a waiver by the City Engineer to mitigate adverse site conditions. - iii.
+Driveways are not permitted in the frontage area between a building and the front lot line. - iv.
+Driveways may be up to twelve (12) feet in width.
+See Figure 3.2.17. - v.
+Driveways may provide access in whole or in part on or across an abutting lot(s), provided that an ACCESS EASEMENT exists between all PROPERTY OWNERS. - vi.
+New driveways should accommodate at least two (2) motor vehicles for every one (1) ON-STREET PARKING SPACE that will be removed as a result of the new driveway. - d.
 Parking Design - i.
-The design of all parking is subject to \$11.1 Bicycle Parking and \$11.2 MOTOR VEHICLE PARKING of this Ordinance. - e.
+The design of all parking is subject to §11.1 Bicycle Parking and §11.2 MOTOR VEHICLE PARKING of this Ordinance. - e.
 Parking Location - i.
 Required vehicular parking, excluding any required handicapped parking, may be provided on a

 BICYCLE MOTOR VEHICLE

-Use Category Specific Use Short-Term (min) Long-Term (min) Within a Transit Area 1 (max) Outside of a TRANSIT AREA 1 (min)
+Use Category Specific Use Short-Term (min) Long-Term (min) Within a Transıt Area 1 (max) Outside of a TRANSIT AREA 1 (min)

 Arts & Creative Enterprise Uses

 All Permitted Uses 1.0 / 10,000 sf 1.0 / 3,000 sf none 1.0 / 1,000 sf

 Civic & Institutional

 Religious & Educational Uses Protected by M.G.L.
 40A.
 Sec.
 3 none none none none

 Lodging Uses

 Bed & Breakfast none 2.0 none 1.0 / 4 rooms

 Residential Uses

 All Permitted Uses none none none 1.0 / DU

 Retail Sales Uses

 All Permitted Uses 1.0 / 2,500 sf 1.0 / 10,000 sf none 1.0 / 1,500 sf